 average starting salary for engineering graduates

-for automation and control
+in the world for automation and control

 No.1 in NSW